Features overview // Example // Use-cases // Getting started // Project status

 Piqi

 • Piq — a human-friendly typed data representation language.
-It is designed to be more convenient for representing, viewing and editing data than JSON, XML, CSV, S-expressions and other formats.
+It is designed to be more convenient for viewing and editing data compared to JSON, XML, CSV, S-expressions and other formats.

-Piqi was inspired by Google Protocol Buffers and specially designed to be largely compatible with it.
-Like Protocol Buffers, Piqi relies on type definitions and supports data schema evolution.
-The main difference is that Piqi has a richer data model, high-level modules and a powerful data representation language (Piq).
+The Piqi project was inspired by Google Protocol Buffers and designed to be largely compatible with it.
+Like Protocol Buffers, Piqi relies on type definitions and supports schema evolution.
+The main differences is that Piqi has a richer data model, high-level modules, standard mappings to JSON and XML, and comes with a powerful data representation format (Piq).
+Also, Piqi is a lot more extensible.

 More information about how Piqi compares to other systems can be found on the Rationale and FAQ pages.
 Compatibility between Protocol Buffers and Piqi is described here.

-Below is a high-level overview of individual Piqi components and their features.
+Below is a high-level overview of Piqi components and sub-projects.

-Piqi — a data definition language (.piqi file extension)
+Piqi — a universal schema language (.piqi file extension)

 Piqi supports definition of records, variants (also known as tagged unions), enums, lists and type aliases on top of a rich set of built-in data types.